Advertisement

 • Sugar-Free foods should contain no sugar whatsoever.
 Since there are trace amounts of sugar in fruits and milk, e.g., products that contain them might be labeled No Sugar Added, but they technically could call themselves Sugar-Free.
 USDA guidelines give manufacturers the right to call products Sugar-Free if the natural sugar level is below a certain threshold; but some prefer not to use that claim and go with No Sugar Added.

-And now on to the second major category, the “artificial” sweeteners.
+And now on to the second major category, the non-nutritive or “artificial” sweeteners.

 Continue To Page 6: Artificial (Non-Nutritive) Sweeteners